OpenData-NC/columbus-county-nc/README.rst

 finishes.

-By default the import_columbus_county command uses the county GIS department's road centerliens file to generate blocks.
+By default the import_columbus_county command uses the county GIS department's road centerlines file to generate blocks.
 If you would prefer to use census (Tiger) data, pass --tiger to the command.

 Vagrant Testing